-- Assessment of drug utilization for availability, appropriateness, and costeffectiveness. - Audits and evaluations of clinical services and processes. - Benchmarks for disease prevention, chronic disease management and other appropriate quality of care measures. - Care Management (to include but not limited to; disease management, health promotion, complex disease management, behavioral health, care transitions) programs that are member-centric and address the health care needs of members with comprehensive medical, physical, and mental health conditions. - Credentialing and re-credentialing of physicians, practitioners, and facilities. - Development and implementation of clinical standards and guidelines. - Evaluation of accessibility and availability of network providers. - Evidenced based care delivery. - Implementation of high-quality customer services standards and process. - Member appeals and grievances. - Oversight of health plan delegated activities. - Potential Quality of Care safety concern processing. - Program design and structure. - Quality Improvement activities that comply with CMS, AAAHC, and all other regulatory agencies in which CHRISTUS Health Plan adheres to. - Utilization Management, which focuses on providing the appropriate level of services to members.
+- Assessment of drug utilization for availability, appropriateness, and costeffectiveness. - Audits and evaluations of clinical services and processes. - Benchmarks for disease prevention, chronic disease management and other appropriate quality of care measures. - Care Management (to include but not limited to; disease management, health promotion, complex disease management, behavioral health, and care transitions) programs that are member-centric and address the health care needs of members with comprehensive medical, physical, and mental health conditions. - Credentialing and re-credentialing of physicians, practitioners, and facilities. - Development and implementation of clinical standards and guidelines. - Evaluation of accessibility and availability of network providers. - Evidenced based care delivery. - Implementation of high-quality customer services standards and process. - Member appeals and grievances. - Oversight of health plan delegated activities. - Potential Quality of Care safety concern processing. - Program design and structure. - Quality Improvement activities that comply with Center Medicare and Medicaid Services, Accreditation Association for Ambulatory Health Care, and all other regulatory agencies in which CHRISTUS Health Plan adheres to. - Utilization Management, which focuses on providing the appropriate level of services to members.